crash007/svd-adblock-enabler/README.md

 # svd-adblock-enabler

-Removes the adblock popup dialog on svd.se
+Chrome extension that removes the adblock popup dialog on svd.se when visiting with an adblocker.